 “A lot of the whānau don’t want to praise, they see it as a bit fluffy and upper-class.
 So we look at why children need to be praised, and how it lifts their self-esteem.”

-Real Talk is the first programme being funded by a three-year grant from the JR McKenzie Trust to help ensure children in eastern Porirua have happy, healthy childhoods and their parents, carers and extended whanau experience being part of a caring and supportive community.
+Real Talk is one of several programmes being funded by a grant from the JR McKenzie Trust to help ensure children in eastern Porirua have happy, healthy childhoods and their parents, carers and extended whanau experience being part of a caring and supportive community.

 For more information about Real Talk contact Wesley Waitangirua: 04 235 5750